Log#

 max

-sets the maximum number of descriptors in a cache; if the cache becomes full the least recently used (LRU) descriptors are closed
+Sets the maximum number of descriptors in the cache; when the cache overflows, the least recently used (LRU) descriptors are closed.

 inactive

-sets the time after which the cached descriptor is closed if there were no access during this time;
+Sets the time after which a cached descriptor is closed if there were no accesses during this time; by default, 10 seconds.

 min_uses

-sets the minimum number of file uses during the time defined by the inactive parameter to let the descriptor stay open in a cache;
+Sets the minimum number of file uses during the time defined by the inactive parameter for the descriptor to remain open in the cache; by default, 1.

 valid

-sets the time after which it should be checked that the file still exists with the same name;
+Sets the time after which it should be checked that the file still exists with the same name; by default, 60 seconds.

 off